Mikerniker/100_Days_of_Python/Day62/README.md

 ```
     with open('cafe-data.csv', newline='', encoding="utf8") as csv_file:
 ```
-to fix errors reading the file
+to fix Unicode errors reading the file
 - Note 2: Couldn't figure out why my Flask debugger wasn't working, finally found
 ```$env:FLASK_DEBUG = "1"``` to type in my Windows power shell, which fixed the issue.
 - Note 3: Added Redirect AND Url_For which wasn't in the original instructions